choi95/awesome-compilation-for-quantum-computing/README.md

-# Awesome-compilation-for-quantum-computing
+# Awesome-Quantum-Compiler

-This repository focuses on the research and study of quantum compiler systems.
+This repository focuses on the research and study of quantum compiler.
 It aims to explore the translation of high-level quantum programming languages into low-level instructions executable on quantum hardware.
-The project includes investigations into optimization techniques, error correction mechanisms, and a detailed analysis of quantum algorithms

 ## Contents